tashsmit/Meme5/README.md

 Original by Team Meme5
-Edited by Sufei
+Edited by Sufei Zhao

+Feature Edits
+* Included "top meme" feature which returns top 4 google image search for a keyword meme.
+User has the ability to click on an image and save or share with social media.
+Sometimes "search" button needs to be pressed twice to reload due to a Picasso library bug that logs "airplane mode on", blocking gridview from populating image (still looking for solutions to this, as well as a landscape view)
+* The original camera feature did not work on non-Samsung phones is now fixed
+* Vanilla meme handles both top and bottom text now.
+I also adjusted the image and text size for a better porportion to the screen
+* A "switch" button was added for user convenience.
+It changes from Vanilla meme to Demotivational without having to go back to the last screen.
+Switching screens also allows user to continue from where they left off from previously typed text.
+* Demotivational Poster edittext no longer extends off the screen if more than one line of characteres are entered

 Layout Edits
 * Changed layout for more uniform and minimalist design
 * Renamed views and ids across the project for clarification
-* Created style sheets for button effects
+* Created style sheets for button effects and clearer radio buttons
 * Deleted unused images that was slowing down the original app

-Feature Edits
-* Included "top meme" featurereturns top 4 google image search for a keyword meme.
-Sometimes a bug occurs which logs "airplane mode on" caused by Picasso library,Ability to click on populated image and save or share with social media.
-Share function
-* original camera feature did not work on non-Samsung phones is now fixed
-*
+* Edited landscape views for better use of screen space

 ---